simplybenuk/simplyben/README.md

 # simplyben

 A point-and-click puzzle story disguised as a personal site.
-Everything is now plain HTML, CSS, and vanilla JavaScript so GitHub Pages can serve it directly without a build step.
+Everything is plain HTML, CSS, and vanilla JavaScript so GitHub Pages can serve it directly without a build step.
 Progress is saved to `localStorage` so the chapter remembers where you left off.

 ## Chapter 1 flow